AckerlyXu/heima/includes/storage-queue-concepts-include.md

 Common uses of Queue storage include:

--   Creating a backlog of work to process asynchronously
+* Creating a backlog of work to process asynchronously
--   Passing messages from an Azure Web role to an Azure worker role
+* Passing messages from an Azure web role to an Azure worker role

 ## Queue Service Concepts